xiaoxianyu-office/mm/Mobs/Options.md

 **PreventSuicide: \[true/false\]**

       * Prevents creepers from dying upon exploding.
+Set `mobGriefing` gamerule to true for this option to work.
       * Defaults to false.

 #### Endermen